 - Little Millet

 When it comes to selecting the recipe, we always prefer to have that are tasty, healthy and nutritious.
 With millets, we can definitely make it.
 I have been promoting millets from farm to plate through my Youtube Channel, where you can find many millet recipes from which you can select as per your choice.

 But I will suggest a few recipes from where you can add to your diet plan.

 Special Foxtail Millet Pulao for Lunch or Dinner

-It is always advisable to buy millets from your local market and if you are unable to get it, then you can buy from an online store.
-I will provide you with the link below to buy the best millets.
+It is always advisable to buy millets from your local market and if you are unable to get them, then you can buy from an online store.
+I will provide you with the link below to buy the best millets for Diabetes.

 Hope you liked going through this article.
-Please add millets in your diet and be healthy.
+Please add millets to your diet and be healthy.
 Leave a comment below and give your valuable suggestions and feedback for improvement.

 Author: Tapas Chandra Roy, A Certified Farm Advisor on Millets, ‘Promoting Millets from Farm to Plate’.
 In a mission to take the forgotten grains- Millets to Millions.
 To remain updated on my blogs on millets you can join my Telegram Channel – Millet Advisor.